Kauto/sqlite3-helper/README.md

 ## How to install

-This library uses [sqlite3](https://www.npmjs.com/package/sqlite3) as peer dependency.
-You need to install it youself.
-So to install run
+Since version two this library uses [sqlite3](https://www.npmjs.com/package/sqlite3) as peer dependency.
+You need to install it yourself.
+To get both run

 ```bash
 npm i sqlite3-helper sqlite3